OpenNebula/docs/source/installation_and_configuration/configuration_management/diff_formats.rst

 Diff Formats
 ============

-Configuration management tool ``onecfg`` allows comparing of the configuration files to identify user changes in the OpenNebula distributed files.
+Configuration management tool ``onecfg`` allows comparing of the configuration files to identify user changes against the OpenNebula distributed files.
 The result of a comparison, the differential output, describes all the individual changes which were done and which can be even applied back again later or on a different machine.

 The following table shows supported formats by each subcommand: